nauful/LibUA/README.md

 # LibUA
-Open-source OPC UA client and server library for .NET and .NET Core based on IEC 62541.
+Open-source OPC UA client and server library for .NET (deprecated) and .NET Core based on IEC 62541.
 Available as source files, a demo client and a demo server.
 Tested and commercially used in industrial applications with commercial vendors' UA servers and clients.

 ### Features
 - Fully supported OPC UA core client and OPC UA server specification.